 So for the sake of all of our combined family members, roommates, and the society at large, I dove into the depths of coffee lovers’ forums to find the quietest coffee machines available.
 Before I reveal my results, let’s talk about the guidelines I used while looking for the best of the best.

-Features to Look for When Shopping for A Quiet Nespresso Machine
+Features to Look for When Shopping for a Quiet Coffee Machine

 As always before my reviews, I like to talk about the features I based my search on.
 Generally, my favorite products to review are those that were clearly made to operate quietly.
 Unfortunately, that’s not something I could say when it comes to this particular category of products.